galCohen88/pong/README.md

 # pong
 Access local APIs using public domains

+## Hardware requirements

+Publicly available machine (Linux) running with python 3.6, will be called remote in this README.md file

 ### Four main components